Chalarangelo/30-seconds-of-code/blog_posts/javascript-arrow-function-event-listeners.md

 ### Arrow functions

 JavaScript ES6 introduced the concept of arrow functions, a new way to define and write functions.
 While they might seem like a syntactic sugar on top of regular functions, they have a key difference which lies in the way the `this` context is bound.
-I will not go into a lot of detail in this article, however I strongly suggest you read [Understanding the "this" keyword in JavaScript](/blog/s/javascript-this) before continuing.
-To summarize what the aforementioned blog post explains in more detail:
+I strongly suggest you read [Understanding the "this" keyword in JavaScript](/blog/s/javascript-this), as I will not go into detail about the topic in this article.
+To summarize:

 > Arrow functions do not have their own bindings for `this`, resulting in `this` retaining the value of the enclosing lexical context's `this`.

 ### Event listener callbacks

-One task that we often perform when writing browser-side JavaScript is creating event listeners.
+A common task when writing browser-side JavaScript is creating event listeners.
 For example:

 ```js
 const toggleElements = document.querySelectorAll('.toggle');